UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 You can delete all your jobs at once:
 ```
-qdel '*'
+scancel '*'
 ```

 ### More scheduler commands

-Have a look at `man qstat` and note the commands shown in the `SEE ALSO` section of the manual page.
+Have a look at `man squeue` and note the commands shown in the `SEE ALSO` section of the manual page.
 Exit the manual page and then look at the `man` pages for those.
 (You will not be able to run all commands).

 ### nodesforjob